G.I. Joe's

 G.I.
-Joe's was a privately owned retail chain for sporting goods, ready-to-wear clothing, and auto parts; that operated stores in the Pacific Northwest region of the northwestern United States.
+Joe's was a privately held retail chain for sporting goods, ready-to-wear clothing, and auto parts; that operated stores in the Pacific Northwest region of the northwestern United States.

 Founded in 1952, the company had as many as 31 stores, located in Oregon, Washington and Idaho.
 It was based in Wilsonville, Oregon.
 In 2007, the company changed its name to Joe's.
 In 2009, it filed for bankruptcy and was liquidated.

 20th-century history

 G.I.
 Joe's began in 1952 when Edward Orkney purchased army surplus sleeping bags and then set up a tent in Portland, Oregon, to sell them to the public.
 Orkney sold out of the sleeping bags and then started selling other army surplus merchandise in a store that then doubled in size by 1956, making it Portland's largest retailer of sporting goods and outdoor gear.